-<Background> In the biotechnology-based industries, bio ventures have played an important role to create innovative technologies and products.
-Bio ventures in the EU and Japan are behind those in the US and need more collaborations or integrations between venture companies.
-To realize this, expansion and activation of venture networks will be very valuable.
-Under the current economic situation, it is difficult for ventures to obtain capital from the markets.
-Some financial support should be considered to vitalize them.
-Healthcare WP-B / # 02 \ / EJ to EJ Regulatory harmonization and MRA for pharmaceuticals The regulatory harmonization and further extension of "Mutual Recognition Agreement" should be proceeded in order to avoid redundant inspections of manufacturing facilities.
+Recommendations from both European and Japanese industries Healthcare WP-B / # 01 / EJ to EJ Regulatory harmonization and MRA for pharmaceuticals The regulatory harmonization and further extension of "Mutual Recognition Agreement" should be proceeded in order to avoid redundant inspections of manufacturing facilities.
 In addition to oral dosage forms, API, Sterile and Bio products are being requested to apply to the MRA.
-The new initiative of PIC/S> PIC/S stands for "Pharmaceutical Inspection Convention" and "Pharmaceutical Inspection Co-operation Scheme", it jointly refers to PIC/S".
-A PIC/S guideline enforces the harmonization of inspections among PIC/S countries.
-This is an agenda point for the European industry (30 countries), EFPIA, the Japanese industry, JPMA, and PMDA. <Recent Progress> Some progress has been seen for this recommendation in that MHLW applied for PIC/S in March 2012.
-A practical evaluation is planned to start in spring 2013 by PIC/S organization and it is anticipated that Japan's PIC/S application will be approved within the next three years. <Background> As currently only oral solid dosage forms are included within the MRA between Japan and the EU, there are still a lot of redundant inspections of manufacturing facilities.
+Full support is requested to expand the MRA of GMP to liquids, and sterile forms, API and bio products to avoid redundant inspections and testing <Recent Progress> Some progress has been seen for this recommendation in that MHLW applied for PIC/S in March 2012.
+PIC/S was applied in April 2012 and the practical inspection by the global team has been completed.
+PMDA is expecting the approval in Q1/2014.
+As the guideline enforces the harmonization of the inspections among PIC/S countries, this issue might be settled in Q1/2014. <Background> As currently only oral solid dosage forms are included within the MRA between Japan and the EU, there are still a lot of redundant inspections of manufacturing facilities.
 This is not only a costly process, but it also slows down the launching of new drugs in Japan creating a significant disadvantage for Japanese patients.
-In order to eliminate this problem and to integrate EU-Japan economics more efficiently, harmonization of standards/guidelines and expansion of MRA should be conducted under mutual agreements.
-Below-mentioned are highly prioritized items for harmonization and expansion of MRA. <Prioritized items for harmonization and MRA> Harmonization: - Safety measures from surveillance to vigilance should be harmonized with international standards - Clinical development guideline and biological preparation standards for Vaccine - Minimum Requirements for Biological Products - Sharing knowledge and information of inspections by each regulatory authority through PIC/S Mutual Recognition Agreement:
+In order to eliminate this problem and integrate EU-Japan economics more efficiently, harmonization of standards / guidelines and expansion of MRA should be conducted under mutual agreements.
+Below-mentioned are highly prioritized items for harmonization.
+Also, the MRA issue is one of items of the EPA negotiation between EU and Japan. <Other prioritized items for harmonization and MRA> Harmonization:

+- Safety measures from surveillance to vigilance should be harmonized with international standards - Clinical development guideline and biological preparation standards for Vaccine - Minimum Requirements for Biological Products WP-B / # 02 / EJ to EJ Mutual recognition of quality management audit results for medical devices between EU and Japan Improve mutual recognition of Quality Management System (QMS) audit results for lower risk medical devices, e.g. those classified as Class II, ARCB under the Japanese Pharmaceutical Affairs Law, as a first step.